anuzzzzz/tech-pulse/README.md

 3. Everything gets stored in Postgres
 4. Frontend just reads from the database - no waiting

 I also added semantic search using pgvector.
-Each article gets an embedding, so you can search by meaning ("articles about AI safety") rather than exact keywords.
+Each article gets an embedding, so you can search by meaning rather than exact keywords.

 ## Tradeoffs